austintyrome/creating-licenses/README.md

 ## Use
 ```
 Sometimes you need a qucik and simple way to make a ReadMe.
-Look no further than the Readme generator
+Look no further than the Readme generator.
+By answering a few questions you can get a basic ReadMe completed in no time.
 ```

 ## User Story